dxdez/proto-qlcli/README.md

 #### add:
 Command:
 ```
-quicklist-cli add "Description of the task"
+qklist add "Description of the task"
 ```
 Purpose: Adds a new item to the to-do list.<br/>
 Parameters: `--priority` (optional) - Specifies the priority level of the task (1 to 3).<br/>